Blog/AI Marketing

 Q: What's the difference between a 'marketing skill' and an 'MCP server'?

 A marketing skill is procedural knowledge: instructions, methodology, prompts that teach Claude how to do a marketing task.
 An MCP server is an execution layer: actual code that connects to external services (ad accounts, analytics platforms, email tools) and performs operations.
 Skills tell Claude what to do; MCP servers let Claude actually do it.
-Hyper combines both: marketing skills repo plus production Hyper Cloud MCP.
+Hyper combines both: marketing skills repo plus production Hyper MCP.

 Q: Can I install multiple marketing skills repos at once?